ortus-docs/quick-docs/upgrade-guide.md

 been changed to fix bugs and support better eager loading performance.
 Please [check the relationship docs]() for more details.

+Additionally, the alternative syntax for defining relationships on a `relationships` struct has been removed.
+It created an unnecessary code path that had it's own share of bugs.
+All relationships should be defined as methods on the entity.

 ### Removing CFCollection

 CFCollection was included in Quick 1.0 as both a way to lazily eager load a